 What is a credit card default notice?

-A credit card default notice is a letter from your card issuer that says that your account has unpaid bills and is going to default.
+A credit card default notice is a letter from your card issuer saying that your account has unpaid bills and will default.
 The notice typically gives you a couple of weeks to pay off missed payments or face losing your account.

-This type of notice can be recorded in your credit report, dinging your credit score and making it harder to get a new card or a personal loan or even open a bank account in the future.
+This type of notice can be recorded in your credit report, dinging your credit score and making it harder to get a new card or a personal loan or even open a bank account.

 What happens if you default on a credit card?

-A default is bad news for anybody.
-If you have a default on a credit card, a different scenarios could unfold, depending on the amount of your debt and the policies of the lender.
+Card default is bad news for anybody.
+If you have a default on a credit card, different scenarios could unfold, depending on the amount of your debt and the policies of the lender.
 Here are the most likely outcomes:

 1. Decrease in credit score

-A default is reported to the major credit bureaus and typically affects your credit score significantly.
+Default payments are reported to the major credit bureaus and typically affect your credit score significantly.
 You could lose hundreds of points on your score.

 2. Increase in interest rates